 While subdivision may be undertaken on a staged basis as set out in Condition (7), the consent holder may undertake stages in any order (subject to compliance with all relevant conditions of this consent), provided that the necessary infrastructure requirements (roads, wastewater, water supply, stormwater, electricity, and telecommunications) have been implemented.

-Stages 5 and 6 will be reconfigured into a single stage (hereafter ‘Amended Stage 5’) and all development shown on Highly Productive Land (LUC-1 or -2 as defined by the New Zealand Land Resource Inventory) will be deleted.

-The Consent Holder will increase the size of all lots adjoining a Rural or Rural Residential Zone (outside the Site) to 1,500m2 (net).

 Where variations to stages ing in accordance with Condition (6) are proposed, or required by these conditions of consent, the Consent Holder will shall submit amended staging plans to the Council MPDC’s Monitoring Officer for review and approval.

 The staging is as follows:

-Day 0 subdivision as shown on Maven plan “Proposed Scheme Plan” (Ref: Sheets 1-3, Rev E, dated July 2025) and amended as necessary by Condition [12].

-Stage 1A: Residential Lots 1 – 15, 52, 53, 58 – 61 and 65 – 68 (including Jointly Owned Access Lot (JOAL) 3016); Lots 4001 and 4002 to be vested as Local Purpose – Stormwater Reserve (Stormwater Basin A); and Road 1 (no lot number assigned on scheme plan).
+Stage 1A: Residential Lots 1 –24, (including Jointly Owned Access Lot (JOAL) 3017); Lots 4001 and 4002 to be vested as Local Purpose – Stormwater Reserve (Stormwater Basin A); and Road 1 (no lot number assigned on scheme plan).